 Garage Sale Trail is one big day of Garage Sales right across Australia.
 It's all about sustainability, meeting the neighbours, having fun, and making money while you’re at it!

 Let us know if you spot an interesting native plant or animal so we can monitor and protect our local biodiversity.
 What birds, frogs, lizards and other creatures have you seen lately?

 Convert your unused swimming pool into a pond with expert help and advice.
 Save on maintenance and power costs, and if you want your pool back to use or sell your property, it's a fully reversible process!

 Woollahra Municipal Council, Randwick City Council and Waverley Council joined forces to develop a sustainable demonstration house, which provides residents, visitors and students the opportunity to see working examples of practical sustainability measures.

 Find out how you can report and monitor tree hollows in our area to provide habitat and increase local biodiversity.

 Parents and children (and grandparents) can learn how to grow and eat healthy foods, do creative activities and more as part of this free program for babies and toddlers.
 Discover nature at its best every Wednesday at the Holdsworth Communal Garden from 9:30am - 11am.

 For more information contact Judith Schulz from Circles of Learning on 9327 7750 or at email@example.com.

 You can borrow a Save Power Kit from Council.
 It's a fun and educational way for you to learn more about the power you use and how to reduce your power bills and impact on the environment.

-Have a living Christmas tree this Christmas, then donate it to one of our local parks!
+Have a living Christmas tree, then donate it to one of our local parks!